15 Biggest Video Games Releasing in Summer 2022

-15 Biggest Video Games Releasing in Summer 2022: SpellForce 3 Reforced Out Now
+15 Biggest Video Games Releasing in Summer 2022 — Vampire: The Masquerade Swansong Out Now

 With so many indie and big franchise game developers, there always seems to be a new and exciting game in development.
 Regardless of your preferred gaming console, there are a ton of great games releasing this summer for the Sony PS5, PS4, Microsoft Xbox One, Xbox Series X and the Nintendo Switch.